OpenDSA/OpenDSA/RST/source/Development/ListArray.rst

 ``insert``, ``append``, and ``remove`` methods must maintain this property.

-Here a visualization for how the ``insert`` method works.

 .. inlineav:: AlistInsertCON ss
    :output: show

-Visualization for Append

 .. inlineav:: AlistAppendCON ss
    :output: show